audiokan/cmdwrap/README.md

 1. `git clone https://github.com/ziogas/cmdwrap.git`
 1. Create all your needed commands in bin/ folder
 1. Install npm dependencies with `npm install`
+1. Copy `.env.sample` file to `.env` and modify according to your needs
 1. Run `npm start`
 1. On production you might want to run it on process manager like pm2 `pm2 start server.js --name "cmdwrap"`